EPIC CA Fails: A History of Certificate Authority Incidents (2008–2025)

 March 2015

-Inadequate Control Issued certificate to a misconfigured priviledged email on Microsoft's live.fi.
+Inadequate Control Issued certificate to a misconfigured privileged email on Microsoft's live.fi.

 CNNIC